 4xx – Client Error:

 400 – Bad Request – The server did not understand the request or the request cannot be fulfilled, may be due to a malformed data or syntax.
-The client should modify the request first before making further requests with the same syntax or data.
+The client should modify the request first before making further requests with same syntax or data.

 401 – Unauthorized – This means the requested URL needs an authentication through a WWW-Authentication header, known as basic HTTP authentication.
 So the client should either include an HTTP authentication header within the request or if the authentication header is already included then the credentials might not be correct.

 403 – Forbidden – The server is refusing to fulfill the request.
 It doesn’t mean that the request is not valid.
-Unlikely 401, an authorization will not help and the request should not be repeated.
+Unlikely 401, authorization will not help and the request should not be repeated.

 404 – Not Found – The requested resource could not be found on the server currently but may be available again in the future.
 If the situation is permanent and known then 410 Gone status code should be used instead.